ronniross/ml-algorithm-dataset/artificial-immune-systems-AIS.md

 ### Summary
 If you are looking to study or implement AIS, the four algorithms you absolutely must know are **CLONALG** (for optimization), **NSA** (for anomaly detection), **aiNet** (for clustering), and **DCA** (for modern, signal-based anomaly detection).
 Almost all other algorithms on this list are derivatives of these four.

-Here is a formatted list of credible, foundational academic sources for the algorithms mentioned in the previous document.
-I have organized them by category so you can easily map them to the sections on your first page.

-These are the seminal papers and books that introduced these algorithms to the field of computer science.
-You can copy and paste this directly into the second page of your Markdown document.

-***

 ## References: Artificial Immune Systems